 - (a) Federal Recognition.- - (1) IN GENERAL.-Federal recognition is extended to the Tribe. - (2) APPLICABILITY OF LAWS.-All laws (including regulations) of the United States of general applicability to Indians or nations, Indian tribes, or bands of Indians (including the Act of June 18, 1934 (25 U.S.C.
-461 et seq.)) that are not inconsistent with this title shall be applicable to the Tribe and tribal members. - (b) Federal Services and Benefits.- - (1) IN GENERAL.-On and after the date of enactment of this Act, the Tribe and tribal members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes without regard - (A) the existence of a reservation for the Tribe; or - (B) the location of the residence of any tribal member on or near any Indian reservation. - (2) SERVICE AREA.-For the purpose of the delivery of Federal services to tribal members, the service area of the Tribe shall be considered to be the area comprised of all land within 25 miles from the center of Amherst, Virginia.
+461 et seq.)) that are not inconsistent with this title shall be applicable to the Tribe and tribal members. - (b) Federal Services and Benefits. - (1) IN GENERAL.-On and after the date of enactment of this Act, the Tribe and tribal members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes without regard to the existence of a reservation for the Tribe. - (2) SERVICE AREA.-For the purpose of the delivery of Federal services to tribal members, the service area of the Tribe shall be considered to be the area comprised of all land within 25 miles from the center of Amherst, Virginia.